 It’s time for a Batman ranking since we’re getting small sneak peeks from the new movie starring Robert Pattinson.
+These are the best batman movies ranked according to Topazziworld.

 I have been a huge Batman fan since I was a kid.
 Every morning I woke up to see an episode of Batman: The Animated Series.
 Even today, he is still my favorite superhero.